openspending/community.openspending.org/resources/gift/chapter6-3.md

 #### Raising additional funds

-* Very few [Kickstarter](http://www.kickstarter.com/)/[Pledgebank](http://www.pledgebank.com/)- style applications exist for publicly funded projects, however this approach has been incredibly successful in crowdsourcing support for non-governmental projects via the internet[15].
+* Very few [Kickstarter](http://www.kickstarter.com/)/[Pledgebank](http://www.pledgebank.com/)- style applications exist for publicly funded projects, however this approach has been incredibly successful in crowdsourcing support for non-governmental projects via the internet.
 One of the few attempts to do something similar is: [Leih Deiner Stadt Geld](https://www.leihdeinerstadtgeld.de/) in Germany, this works by encouraging people to invest in their city.

 #### Increasing Budget Literacy